zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/decada-embedded.md

 category: Sensors and IOT
 description: DECADA Embedded (formerly known as MANUCA) are a family of microcontroller-class devices that can communicate directly to DECADA Cloud.
 bios:
+  - name: Christopher Tong, Product Manager
+    img_src: XXXXXXXX
+    desc: |
+      Chris is the Product Manager for DECADA Embedded.
+He graduated with an undergraduate degree in Operations Research and a Master’s of Science in Civil Engineering from UC Berkeley.
+A former Smart Nation Resident Fellow at GovTech, his current areas of focus include infrastructure, IOT, and lighting systems.
+Chris is interested in all things to do with cities and urbanisation.
 ---

 ### Overview